levi-architect/teamfront-ai-engineering-playbook/docs/AI_IDE_Development_Framework.md

 This standardizes how AI loads and interprets requirements.

-📘 V. Execution Plan (What the AI IDE Follows Step-By-Step)
+📘 V. Execution Plan

-The execution plan provides the step-by-step instructions that AI IDEs follow.
+The Execution Plan provides the step-by-step instructions that AI IDEs follow.

 Save as:

 /docs/<feature>/EXECUTION_PLAN.md

-Execution Plan Defines:
+The Execution Plan Defines:

 Phase order